tfll37/Cedric-s-Luck-MazeRunner-TUM/docs/README.md

   - Collect dice and roll them to accumulate points
   - Find and reach the exit point marked by the pointer
   - Manage resources while avoiding or defeating enemies
+  - If the door is still not open, GET MORE DICES, BE LUCKY!

 3. **Progression System**
   - Complete levels to unlock harder challenges